The liver is an extremely important organ and is responsible for over 1,000 tasks 24 hours a day.

 Fat is a concentrated source of energy and usually food that contains fat is highly palatable.
-It has been found that dogs with liver disease can tolerate larger quantities of fat in the diet (30-50% of calories) than previously assumed.
+Dogs with liver disease can tolerate larger quantities of fat in the diet (30-50% of calories) than previously assumed.

-Protein is needed by the liver during repair, but the protein in the diet must be of high biological value so as to minimize ammonia production, a by-product of protein digestion.
+The liver needs protein during repair.
+But the protein in the diet must be of high biological value so as to minimize ammonia production, a by-product of protein digestion.

 Dairy products (e.g. yogurt, cottage cheese), eggs, and white fish are easier on the digestive system and cause less ammonia production than meat products.

 Carbohydrates are a good source of energy for the dog but they must be highly digestible.

 Undigestible foods are fermented by intestinal bacteria which will result in more toxins to be processed and removed by the liver.

 Grains such as oatmeal and boiled white rice are good because they are high in soluble fiber.
 The fiber helps to bind and remove ammonia and other intestinal toxins (by-products of protein digestion and bacterial fermentation of undigested foods) from the system.

 Vegetables act as a source of complex carbohydrates and they also provide fiber that helps to promote bowel movements to remove toxins from the body.